This post was last updated on October 27, 2014 to include new images.

 - Heat 1 tbsp. of the olive oil in a large skillet over medium-high heat.

-- Place browned eggplant on a dish lined with paper towels.
+- Place browned eggplant on a dish and set aside.

 Hi Lacey, I am new on your site and I am now looking for a baked eggplant parmesan recipe…m y hubby’s recommendation…. and agreed with him..
 I am reading the reviews and cannot find one that says they actually made it.
 I really like the presentation of the recipe and will make ours this week.
 Looks YUMMY too!